 - Grammar/Usage- This area assesses the student's ability in recognizing and manipulating Standard American English in sentence elements and sentence structure and syntax areas.

 - Essay- The areas of development, use of language, organization, mechanics and focus are analyzed and scored in this sub-section.

 Significance of the Test

 The English section helps the educators understand the ability, skills and knowledge of the students in the above described areas of the English language section.
 The scores of the test help the educators in advising the students on the courses that are best suited for them.

 There is no "passing score" for this test.
 Therefore, no student passes or fails in it.
 However, this is an important test because it determines the courses you can take up in college.

 Preparation for the Test

-A thorough preparation is essential because if a student gets a low score, he/she has to take up courses that will require time and money but will not add to the credits.
+Thorough preparation is essential because if a student gets a low score, he/she has to take up courses that will require time and money but will not add to the credits.
 There is no single book from which one can prepare for the test.
-However, many online practice tests and books are available that can be used for the test preparation.
+However, many online practice tests and books are available that can be used for preparation.
 It has been proven that the more practice tests you attempt, the higher will be your score.
 Therefore, practice as many tests as possible.

-This is is an important test and it becomes simple if the students prepare for it sincerely.
+This is an important test and it becomes simple if the students prepare for it sincerely.
 Hence, it is best advised that students brush up their basics of the English language before the test.